osdevisnot/znix/docs/classes/purecomponent.purecomponent-1.md

 ▸ **createRoot**(): `ShadowRoot`

 Create a Shadow DOM root node for current component.
-Override this method to change root behaviour.
+Override this method to change root behavior.

 **Returns:** `ShadowRoot`